olivere/es/README.md

 	master
 	marvel

-And create a new index.
-This can be useful if you e.g. added templates.
+Let's create a new index.
+Use the -f flag to force creation, i.e. it will not print an error if the index already exists (and won't touch the existing index).

 	$ es create twitter
 	$ es indices